semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 To update Semgrep, see [Updating Semgrep](/upgrading/).

 Docker users: use [the **latest** tag](https://hub.docker.com/r/returntocorp/semgrep/tags?page=1&name=latest) to ensure you are up-to-date.

+### Semgrep Cloud Platform session details

+- The time before you need to reauthenticate to Semgrep Cloud Platform is 7 days.
+- A Semgrep Cloud Platform session token is valid for 7 days.
+- This session timeout is not configurable.
+- Semgrep Cloud Platform does not use cookies; instead it uses `localStorage` to store access tokens.
+The data in `localStorage` expires every 7 days.

 ## Additional resources

 Check out [<i class="fas fa-external-link fa-xs"></i> How to introduce Semgrep to your organization](https://blog.trailofbits.com/2024/01/12/how-to-introduce-semgrep-to-your-organization/) from Trail of Bits for tips on how to evaluate and deploy Semgrep for your org.